Jcbutnotjesus/Project-Bible/README.md

-# Foobar
+# Bible App

-Foobar is a Python library for dealing with word pluralization.
+Bible app is an mobile app to get random verse

 ## Installation